 "The sin" refers to those things specifically that readily and easily trip us up.
-In our 1 Corinthians 9 passage, Paul makes it clear that as an athlete for Christ we must radically and deliberately deal with any and all sin in our lives.
+Once again, in the 1 Corinthians 9:25-27 passage, Paul makes it clear that as an athlete for Christ we must radically and deliberately deal with any and all sin in our lives.
 He said, "Thus I fight: not as one who beats the air" (v.
 26).
 Paul was saying that he didn't "shadow box" with sin.
-He didn't pamper with, or play around with sin.
+He didn't pamper sin or play around with it.
+Sin is destructive and deadly!
 He struck straight at it!
 Someone once said, "Weights will hold us down; sin will hold us back."

-In verse 27, Paul said, "But I discipline my body ["keep under my body" (KJV)]; and bring it into subjection" ["I buffet my body and make it my slave" (NASB)].
-When Paul said I "discipline my body" or "I buffet my body," it literally means to hit under the eye, or to give a black eye.
+Paul said, "But I discipline my body ["keep under my body" (KJV)]; and bring it into subjection" ["I buffet my body and make it my slave" (1 Cor.
+9:27; NASB)].
+When Paul said I "discipline my body" or "I buffet my body," it literally means to "hit under the eye," or to "give a black eye."
 We are to deliberately and radically deal with any and all sin in our lives.
-We must aggressively give sin a black eye; not only for our sakes, but for the sake of the gospel; so that "we might win some."
+We must aggressively give sin a black eye; not only for our sakes, but for the sake of the gospel; so that "we might win some" (1 Cor.
+9:22).
 He also states in verse 27, "And bring [my body] into subjection," or "make it my slave."
+The emphasis is on "self-control."